-The power assisted steering is designed to use a hydraulic pump, driven by the engine, to assist steering.
+The power assisted steering uses a hydraulic pump, driven by the engine, to assist steering.

 If the engine stops or drive belt breaks, you will still have control of the vehicle.
 However, much greater steering effort is needed, especially in sharp turns or at low speeds.